 2. The most frequent budget for influencer marketing is between $1,000 and $10,000 per annum.

-And according to the latest influencer marketing statistics for 2020, 7% of brands spend a whopping $1 million on influencers per year, which just goes to show that influencer marketing is still going strong despite the occasional naysayers.
+And according to the influencer marketing statistics from 2020, 7% of brands spend a whopping $1 million on influencers per year, which shows that influencer marketing is still going strong despite the occasional naysayers.

 Half a budget is definitely nothing to sneeze at.
-Moreover, this percentage is also a good indicator of the general importance of influencers; particularly for businesses in the fashion, luxury, beauty, online gaming, travel, and lifestyle industries.
+Moreover, this percentage is also a good indicator of the general importance of influencers.
+Particularly for businesses in the fashion, luxury, beauty, online gaming, travel, and lifestyle industries.

-6. Daniel Middleton is one of the top YouTuber influencers with total earnings reaching over $16.5 million.
+6. Daniel Middleton is one of the top YouTuber influencers, with total earnings reaching over $16.5 million.

 If you haven’t been living under a rock these past few years, chances are you know just how profitable making YouTube videos can be.